Bukhhh/uitm-devops-challenge_VECNA/rentverse-frontend/README.md

 ### Development Tips

-- Use `bun dev` for fastest development experience
+- Use `npm run dev` for development
 - Enable React DevTools for component debugging
 - Use browser Network tab to monitor API calls
 - Check console for errors and warnings